Good and evil: Subjective theories of well-being

 It is difficult to figure out where an immaterial trait such as "goodness" could reside in the world.
 A counterproposal is to locate values inside people.
 Some philosophers go so far as to say that if some state of affairs does not tend to arouse a desirable subjective state in self-aware beings, then it cannot be good.

-Most philosophers that think goods have to create desirable mental states also say that goods are experiences of self-aware beings.
+Most philosophers who think goods have to create desirable mental states also say that goods are experiences of self-aware beings.
 These philosophers often distinguish the experience, which they call an intrinsic good, from the things that seem to cause the experience, which they call "inherent" goods.

 Some theories describe no higher collective value than that of maximizing pleasure for individual(s).
 Some even define goodness and intrinsic value as the experience of pleasure, and bad as the experience of pain.
 This view is called hedonism, a monistic theory of value.
 It has two main varieties: simple, and Epicurean.

 Simple hedonism is the view that physical pleasure is the ultimate good.
 However, the ancient philosopher Epicurus used the word 'pleasure' in a more general sense that encompassed a range of states from bliss to contentment to relief.
 Contrary to popular caricature, he valued pleasures of the mind to bodily pleasures, and advocated moderation as the surest path to happiness.

 Jeremy Bentham's book The Principles of Morals and Legislation prioritized goods by considering pleasure, pain and consequences.
 This theory had a wide effect on public affairs, up to and including the present day.
 A similar system was later named Utilitarianism by John Stuart Mill.
 More broadly, utilitarian theories are examples of Consequentialism.
 All utilitarian theories are based upon the maxim of utility, which states that good is whatever provides the greatest happiness for the greatest number.
 It follows from this principle that what brings happiness to the greatest number of people, is good.